andreacfromtheapp/elm_speakandspell/README.md

 - [ ] ~~expandable "bottom loading screen" for the help section~~
   - [x] ~~help toggle in Elm (temporary. exercise more than anything)~~
   - [ ] ~~separate help and commands section~~
+- [ ] create a custom loading page
+  - [ ] spell LOADING with Speak & Spell styled keys
+  - [ ] animate the LOADING words on screen

 ## Improvements